Do Cats Punish their Owners? – Understanding Cat Behavior

 Behavioral Indicators:

-There are several behavioral indicators that can help us understand a cat’s mood and level of comfort with their surroundings.
-Learning how to understand your cat’s mood is essential to prevent and misunderstandings.
+Several behavioral indicators can help us understand a cat’s mood and level of comfort with their surroundings and environment.

 One of the most obvious signs is body language.
 When a cat is content and relaxed, they will typically have a relaxed body posture, with their ears and tail in a neutral position.
 However, when a cat is feeling stressed or uncomfortable, their body language will be more tense, with their ears pinned back and their tail twitching or held low.